If I was starting a blog in 2020, here’s what I’d do differently

 I’d concentrate on evergreen/useful content rather than posts that will date

 Back in 2006, most blogs were a ‘personal diary’ style – by which I mean actual diaries, in which people basically just recorded what they did each day, in minute detail.
 At the time, that kind of content fulfilled a need, in that it satisfied (some) people’s curiosity about other people’s lives: these days, of course, we have social media for that, and, honestly, I’m not sure there’s a lot of room left in the blogosphere for sites which are purely diaries, or which contain a large amount of content that’s of no use to anyone other than the author.

-This isn’t an argument for never writing personal posts, by the way:for instance, are out of date as soon as they’re published, and they’re not remotely “useful”, but I don’t think I’ll ever stop writing them, because, as well as being some of my favourite posts to write, they’re also fun for me to look back on – and that has to count for something, right?
+This isn’t an argument for never writing personal posts, by the way: my own diary posts, for instance, are out of date as soon as they’re published, and they’re not remotely “useful”, but I don’t think I’ll ever stop writing them, because, as well as being some of my favourite posts to write, they’re also fun for me to look back on – and that has to count for something, right?